jhkirk/Levitation-Studios/index.md

-# Welcome to <placeholder> studios
+# Welcome to Levitation Studios

-We are a student game design team currently working on a 2D puzzle game called <placeholder>.
+We are a student game design team currently working on a 2D puzzle game called.

 ## Our Team